WordPress/twentytwentyone/CONTRIBUTING.md

 #### Linting

 It is recommended to lint your code before submitting a pull request.
-The repository is configured with [automated checks](https://github.com/WordPress/twentytwentyone/actions) to enforce WordPress php and scss standards, both of which can be run locally.
+The repository is configured with [automated checks](https://github.com/WordPress/twentytwentyone/actions) to enforce WordPress PHP and scss standards, both of which can be run locally.

 To lint sass: